SohaibAnwaar/Mask-Rcnn-Tensorflow-2.0/README.md

 complicated to made a tensorflow code which is compatible with nvidia 3000 series.
 So I also made some changes to make this code run on my 3070rtx.
 So tighten your seat belts, we are going to start our drive.

-# Introduction:
-Main Aim of this repository is to extract data from card like first_name, last_name, plate number, address etc

 # Making Dataset.
-I took data of driving license from google images these are most probably the fake cards but no problem I only take these images for learning.
-So First step is to annotate data I used VIA image annotator (https://www.robots.ox.ac.uk/~vgg/software/via/via-1.0.1.html) to annotate my data I make a rectangle against every object
+First step is to mannotate data I used VIA image annotator (https://www.robots.ox.ac.uk/~vgg/software/via/via-1.0.1.html) to annotate my data I make a rectangle against every object and save the project in json
-I need Like an Image below

 ## Augmentation: